This file part of www.watertownhistory.org

 12 30 1910

-In compliance with legal provision, it
+In compliance with legal provision, it becomes

-the County Board of Supervisors.
-This is
+County Board of Supervisors.
+This is my

-found, on my professional visits to the Asylum, the buildings clean, warmed,
+on my professional visits to the Asylum, the buildings clean, warmed,

-ventilated and lighted as occasion required and free from odor, which we
+ventilated and lighted as occasion required and free from odor, which we sometimes

-sometimes detect about such places.
-The
+detect about such places.
+The beds, all

-regularly bathed and wearing apparel clean, the food well prepared, plenty and
+bathed and wearing apparel clean, the food well prepared, plenty and

 diversified, the hospital bright, clean and cheery, the nursing satisfactory,